cardillan/mindcode/README.markdown

 * [ ] jump threading / crossjumping
 * [ ] forward store for external variables
 * [ ] tail recursion

+Additional tooling

+* [ ] schematics-creation tool
+  * tool for creating schematics files from layout description
+  * creating layouts including code for processor(s) from Mindcode sources in one go

 Ideas on hold